Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

 - Test with a small dataset (2–3 emails) and varied templates.
 - Ensure the Google Sheet tab name matches `SHEET_NAME_CELL` in the configuration.
 - Use professional, concise content with inline CSS in templates.
+- Host templates in a public GitHub repository or request inclusion in the project's `templates/` directory.
 - Validate email and CC addresses to avoid bounces.
 - Include Google Drive links for CVs/documents in templates.
 - Monitor logs (`Logs` for manual, `Executions` for triggers), Gmail's sent folder, and bounce notifications.